-Competent management of environmental performance during project construction and operation is required to meet statutory requirements, achieve necessary environmental outcomes, protect environmental values and sustain stakeholder confidence.
-Hence, the proposed environmental management framework (EMF) in the EES should describe a transparent governance framework with clear accountabilities for complying with approvals and managing and monitoring the environmental effects and risks associated with the construction and operational phases.
-The entities responsible for development of and approval of environmental management plans should be specified.
+Competent management of environmental performance during design, project construction and operation is required to meet statutory requirements, achieve environmental outcomes, protect environmental values and sustain stakeholder confidence.
+Hence, the proposed environmental management framework (EMF) in the EES should describe a transparent governance framework with clear accountabilities for complying with approvals and managing and monitoring the environmental effects and risks associated with the design, construction and operational phases.
+The EMF will identify management plans to be developed for the project and describe their scope and timing of preparation.
+The entities responsible for development of, approval of, implementation of and review of environmental management plans should be specified.

-The EMF should reference (or address) the baseline environmental conditions against which the evaluation of the residual environmental effects of the project will occur, as well as the efficacy of applied environmental management and contingency measures.
+The EMF should reference or address the source baseline environmental conditions against which the evaluation of the residual environmental effects of the project will occur, as well as the efficacy of applied environmental management and contingency measures.
+The framework should include:

-12 OFFICIAL The framework should include:
+- regulatory context and required approvals and consents, including any anticipated requirements for related environmental management plans, whether for project phases or elements; - environmental management system to be adopted; - organisational responsibilities and accountabilities for environmental management; - an approach to environmental risk assessment and management, and register of environmental risks to be maintained during project implementation; - environmental performance requirements and management measures proposed in the EES to address specific issues, including commitments to mitigate adverse effects and enhance environmental outcomes; - arrangements for management of, and access to, baseline and monitoring data, to ensure transparency and accountability and to contribute to the improvement of environmental knowledge;

-- regulatory context and required approvals and consents, including any anticipated requirements for related environmental management plans, whether for project phases or elements; - environmental management system to be adopted; - organisational responsibilities and accountabilities for environmental management; - an approach to environmental risk assessment and management, and register of environmental risks to be maintained during project implementation - environmental performance requirements and management measures proposed in the EES to address specific issues, including commitments to mitigate adverse effects and enhance environmental outcomes; - arrangements for management of, and access to, baseline and monitoring data, to ensure transparency and accountability and to contribute to the improvement of environmental knowledge; - a proposed monitoring program including monitoring objectives, indicators and requirements (e.g., parameters, locations, frequency and auditing), and justification for any aspects where monitoring is not proposed; - responsibilities and arrangements for engagement with stakeholders and communication of project information; - complaints recording and resolution; - auditing and public reporting of performance, including compliance with relevant statutory conditions and standards; and - review of the effectiveness of mitigation measures and continuous improvement.
+- a proposed monitoring program including monitoring objectives, indicators and requirements (e.g. parameters, standards, methods, locations and frequency), and justification for any aspects where monitoring is not proposed; - · responsibilities and arrangements for engagement with stakeholders and communication of project information; - · complaints recording and resolution; - · environmental incident management; - auditing and public reporting of performance, including compliance with relevant statutory conditions and standards; and - review of the effectiveness of mitigation measures and continuous improvement.

-Commitments in the EES to mitigate adverse effects and enhance environmental outcomes should be clearly described in the EMF.
-The EMF should describe proposed objectives, indicators and monitoring requirements, where relevant, for:
+Commitments in the EES to avoid and mitigate adverse effects and achieve environmental outcomes should be clearly described in the EMF.
+The EMF should describe proposed objectives, indicators and monitoring requirements, where relevant, for the range of potential environmental effects identified though the EES.
+A change management process is also to be included.